Radial Gauge

 A 360 degree radial display filled proportionally to the latest datastream value and the datastream min and max values.
 The last datastream value is also shown as a number in the center of the display.

-Select or create a datastream of data type integer or double.
+Select or create a datastream of integer or double.
 Widget properties (label, color, etc.) are also changed via the datastream, but only for virtual, enumerable, and location pins, not digital and analog pins.

 The “color” property changes the color of the radial gauge and the latest value shown in the center of the gauge.